When Market Risk Becomes Personal

 Investment decisions affect more than just the portfolio.

-What appears to be an investment decision can begin to affect how steady spending feels.
-It can affect when and how money is taken from accounts.
-It can affect how long the portfolio needs to support withdrawals.
+What looks like an investment decision can start to affect how steady spending feels, which accounts are used, and how long the portfolio needs to support withdrawals.

 Why Structure Matters

 At a certain point, several things need to become clear.
-What level of decline would change your spending?
-Where would income come from if markets remained down for a period of time?
-Which decisions would become more difficult if account values declined?
+What level of decline would change spending?
+Where would income come from if markets stayed down for a period of time?
+Which decisions would become harder if account values declined?

 The objective is not to avoid market declines.
-It is to ensure that a downturn does not force a decision you did not intend to make.
+It is to reduce the chance that a downturn forces a decision you did not intend to make.

-When that is clear, decisions remain more consistent — even when markets are not.
+When those pieces are clear, decisions can remain more consistent even when markets are not.